Skip to main content

 translation_language_code

-Language code for the rate
+Language code for the rate.
+Supported CSV import language codes

 translation_name